Zeta Global Holdings Corp. (ZETA) did well last session?

-As of Monday, Zeta Global Holdings Corp.’s (NYSE:ZETA) stock closed at $8.34, up from $8.28 the previous day.
-While Zeta Global Holdings Corp. has overperformed by 0.72%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, ZETA rose by 0.97%, with highs and lows ranging from $13.46 to $4.09, whereas the simple moving average jumped by 1.17% in the last 200 days.
+While Zeta Global Holdings Corp. has underperformed by -1.57%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, ZETA fell by -11.20%, with highs and lows ranging from $13.46 to $4.09, whereas the simple moving average fell by -0.88% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now